 Being overweight or obese make it hard to manage Type 2 diabetes.
-It also increases the risk for high blood cholesterol and high blood pressure — risk factors for cardiovascular disease the leading cause of death for people with diabetes.
-Two ways to manage weight are to:
+It also increases the risk for high blood cholesterol and high blood pressure — risk factors for cardiovascular disease, which is the leading cause of death for people with diabetes.
+Two ways to help manage weight are to eat healthy and be more physically active.
+To lose weight, you must take in fewer calories than you use up through normal metabolism and physical activity.

 Making healthy food choices, including controlling portion sizes and reading food labels, is key to maintaining the right weight and preventing or managing diabetes.